What You Will Find at Church History 101

 COMMENTS - QUESTIONS - CRITICISM

-There are comment forms on almost every page - we welcome EVERY single serious comment, question or criticism - and we answer almost every single one.
-The Feedback section is where we sometimes go beyond the basic data and give our opinions.
+I welcome EVERY single serious comment, question or criticism - and I answer almost every single one.
+The Feedback section is where I will sometimes go beyond the basic data and give you MY personal opinions.

 - How do scholars date the NT documents?